bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Tool Overlays
 -------------

 Some Bokeh tools also have configurable visual attributes.
-For instance the various region selection tools and box zoom tool all have an ``overlay`` whose line and fill properties may be set:
+For instance, the various region selection tools and box zoom tool all have an ``overlay`` whose line and fill properties may be set: